-Take fish oil daily (good source of Vitamin D), eat grass-fed meats, pasture-raised eggs, raw dairy, and safe-source fish.
-Green Pasture Products sells Fermented Cod Liver Oil in the world and is an excellent source for fish oil nutrients like Omega 3s, Vitamins A and D, and other trace nutrients.
+Take cod liver oil daily (good source of vitamin D), eat grass-fed meats, pasture-raised eggs, raw dairy, and safe-source fish.
+Green Pasture Products sells Fermented Cod Liver Oil and is an excellent source for fish oil nutrients like Omega 3s, vitamins A and D, and other trace nutrients.
 Good sources of other EFAs include healthy oils like cold-pressed organic flax seed oil, in small amounts, and coconut oil.
 [Sandrine’s notes: the Weston A. Price Foundation recommends a number of other cod liver oil brands as well.]

 5. Continue to eat plenty of organic, GMO-free and pesticide-free fresh fruits and vegetables.

 Especially those in season in your local area.
-Vegetables and fruits are high in nutrients and antioxidants which help thwart the development of disease and illness when properly prepared such as cultured or eaten with healthy fats like butter, lard, tallow, coconut oil, or olive oil.
+Vegetables and fruits are high in nutrients and antioxidants which help thwart the development of disease and illness when cultured/fermented or eaten with healthy fats like butter, lard, tallow, coconut oil, or olive oil.